-Country life provides a peaceful and quite life away from the hustle and bustle of the city life more than the peace and quietness of the country?
-Do you favor gentle moonlight and the open sky more than bright lights and skyscrapers?
-If all your answer is towards the countryside, then it’s high time you start moving from the city to a country.
+Country life provides a peaceful and quite life away from the hustle and bustle of the city.
+Also if you favour gentle moonlight and the open sky more than bright lights and skyscrapers, you should consider moving to countryside.
 Living a simple and slow life may be dreadful to many, but it is also a beautiful experience for many others.
 City life can be stressful and challenging for a lot of people and they prefer slower pace of life.

 There is a famous quote from the writer William Penn about the countryside that,” The country life is to be preferred, for there we the work of God; but in cities little else but the works of men.”
 This quote almost sums up the advantages of living in the countryside.
 In the country, life is a little slower than the city.
 The benefits of living in the countryside are well established, some of these advantages will are discussed in this article.
-Research shows that countryside living is beneficial to both mental as well as physical health.
+Research shows that countryside living is beneficial to both mental as well as physical health and promotes wellbeing.

 According to a survey by the US Census Bureau’s American Community Survey, there is almost 97% of the land in the USA that is in the countryside but only 13% is occupied by the people.
 This shows there is a lot of room for those who want to settle in a private, quiet and open sky of the country.
 The city might offer a large number of opportunities, but a large number of popular and hustle might be a bit suffocating for many.
 31% of rural people consider themselves happy compared to 25% of the city inhabitants.
 Almost 18% of people living in the city have admitted about the constant stress that they are always under.